- Animal and Food Science

 Faculty members placed in leadership positions lead by example, lifting others.
 They motivate fellow faculty members to excel in learning and teaching and in their work with students.

-In an effort to keep all modes of delivery aligned and continually improving, department chairs assign course leads for multisection courses (typically four or more sections).
-As needed, department chairs ensure that a portion of the course lead's load is designated for significant course redevelopment or modification, to allow for class observations, for communicating with other instructors of that course, and to participate in Course Councils.
-This load allocation may be from 0 to 3 hours per semester.
-It is anticipated that the amount of load would be reassessed each year and that it will generally decrease over time.
+In an effort to keep all modes of delivery aligned and continually improving, department chairs assign course leads for multi-section courses (typically four or more sections).
+As needed, department chairs ensure that a portion of the course lead's load is designated for participation in course councils and for course improvement.

 In situations where many sections of a course exist (such as Foundations courses), a department chair or course lead may consult with his or her college dean and the associate academic vice president for instruction about the possibility of appointing an assistant course lead.